ondrej33/ondrej33/README.md

 ## Hello there 👋

 I'm Ondrej, a software engineer from Czechia.
-I am passionate about machine learning, developing desktop apps, and working on open-source libraries.
+I am passionate about machine learning, app development, and working on open-source libraries.

 Most of my open-source work is focused on bioinformatics and computational biology as part of @ [Sybila](https://sybila.fi.muni.cz/).